NMSSM neutralino dark matter for CDF II $W$-boson mass and muon $g-2$ and the promising prospect of direct detection: Experimental constraints and measurements

-In one-loop level, the Feynman diagrams in the NMSSM are identical to those in the MSSM but their relevant couplings can be different.
-The involving diagrams are $\chi_1^0$ and $\tilde{\mu}$ exchanging in one loop as well as $\chi_1^\pm$ and $\tilde{\nu}_\mu$ exchanging in the other loop.

-\item \underline{\textbf{DM relic density}}\\ In our analysis, we adopt the PLANCK 2018 data ($\Omega h^2 = 0.1186 \pm 0.002$)~\cite{Planck:2018vyg} to constrain the parameter space.
-Moreover, we have to consider the uncertainties from Boltzmann equation solver and the entropy table at the early universe.
-Hence, we conservatively introduce $\tau=10\%\times \Omega h^2$ as theoretical error.
+\item {\textbf{DM relic density}}\\ In our analysis, we adopt the Planck 2018 data ($\Omega h^2 = 0.1186 \pm 0.002$)~\cite{Planck:2018vyg} to constrain the parameter space.
+Moreover, we must consider the uncertainties from the Boltzmann equation solver and the entropy table in the early universe.
+Hence, we conservatively introduce $\tau=10\%\times \Omega h^2$ as a theoretical error.

-\item \underline{\textbf{DM direct detection}}\\ When a neutralino scatters off a nucleon, a spin-independent component is resulted from a Higgs boson exchange while spin-dependent one is through a $Z$-boson exchange.
-In the NMSSM, the $\chi_1^0$-proton and $\chi_1^0$-neutron spin-independent couplings are more or less the same, but the spin-dependent components are not due to the iso-spin violation.
-The most stringent limit on the $\chi_1^0$-proton spin-independent cross section $\sigsip$ is from the PandaX-4T collaboration~\cite{PandaX-4T:2021bab}.
-For the spin-dependent cross section scatterings off a proton $\sigsdp$ and a neutron $\sigsdn$ are from PICO60~\cite{PICO:2019vsc} and XENON1T~\cite{XENON:2017vdw} experiments, respectively.
+\item {\textbf{DM direct detection}}\\ When a neutralino scatters off a nucleon, a spin-independent component results from a Higgs boson exchange, while a spin-dependent one is through a $Z$-boson exchange.
+In the NMSSM, the $\tilde\chi_1^0$-proton and $\tilde\chi_1^0$-neutron spin-independent couplings are more or less the same, but the spin-dependent components are not due to the iso-spin violation.
+The most stringent limit on the $\tilde\chi_1^0$-proton spin-independent cross section $\sigma_{p}^{\rm{SI}}$ is from the recent LZ collaboration~\cite{LZ:2022ufs}.
+The spin-dependent cross section scatterings off a proton $\sigma_{p}^{\rm{SD}}$ and a neutron $\sigma_{n}^{\rm{SD}}$ are from PICO60~\cite{PICO:2019vsc} and XENON1T~\cite{XENON:2017vdw} experiments, respectively.

 \end{itemize}